The Government’s Review of Planning Practice Guidance: urgent call for written submissions

 Submissions of no more than 1,500 words are invited by 4pm on 18 January 2013.

-Each submission should be labelled with the subject ‘Government’s Review of Planning Practice Guidance’, sent to email@example.com, attached in Word format (with as little use of colour or logos as possible) and be accompanied by a covering email containing the name and contact details of the individual submitting evidence.
-A detailed guide for written submissions ( PDF 431 KB) to Select Committees may be found on the parliamentary website at: it should be noted that written evidence is often published and made available in a report and on the internet.
+Each submission should be labelled with the subject ‘Government’s Review of Planning Practice Guidance’, sent to firstname.lastname@example.org, attached in Word format (with as little use of colour or logos as possible) and be accompanied by a covering email containing the name and contact details of the individual submitting evidence.
+A detailed guide for written submissions ( PDF 1.25 MB) to Select Committees may be found on the parliamentary website at: it should be noted that written evidence is often published and made available in a report and on the internet.